henry4k/website/posts/writing-cc-tests-with-dummy.md

 [know a bit about testing in general](http://henry4k.de/posts/thoughts-on-writing-software-tests.html) and writing testable C/C++ code.
-If you don't know Dummy at all, I encourage you to take a look at its [project page](/pages/dummy.html) and grab you a copy from [github](https://github.com/henry4k/dummy).
+If you don't know Dummy at all, I encourage you to take a look at its [project page](/pages/dummy.html) and to grab a copy from [github](https://github.com/henry4k/dummy).

 <!-- TEASER_END -->